zelix-lang/Zelix/CONTRIBUTING.md

 <div align="center">
     <img src="assets/logo.png" height="60" width="60">
-    <h1>Zyro Language</h1>
+    <h1>Fluent Language</h1>
-    Zyro is a modern and blazing-fast programming language.
+    Fluent is a modern and blazing-fast programming language.
 </div>

 ---

 ## 👋 Welcome

-Welcome to the official Zyro repository!
-In this file, you'll find a guide on how to contribute to the Zyro language.
+Welcome to the official Fluent repository!
+In this file, you'll find a guide on how to contribute to the Fluent language.

 ---

 ## 📝 The basics

-Before contributing to the Zyro language, make sure you have read the [Code of Conduct](CODE_OF_CONDUCT.md).
+Before contributing to the Fluent language, make sure you have read the [Code of Conduct](CODE_OF_CONDUCT.md).
-On top of that, certain restrictions apply to the code contributed to the Zyro language, such as:
+On top of that, certain restrictions apply to the code contributed to the Fluent language, such as:

 - You may not contribute code that is not yours, or wasn't given permission to use
 - You may not contribute code that is harmful to the community
-- **You may not attempt to pull obfuscated code into the Zyro language**
+- **You may not attempt to pull obfuscated code into the Fluent language**
-- **You may not attempt to pull malicious code into the Zyro language**
+- **You may not attempt to pull malicious code into the Fluent language**
-- **You may not attempt to pull code that is not related to the Zyro language**
+- **You may not attempt to pull code that is not related to the Fluent language**
 - All contributed code should have an explanation of what it does and why it was added, code that is self-explanatory is an exception.

 **Please, send any PRs to the `dev` branch, changes are only merged into the `main` branch after they have been reviewed and tested thoroughly.**